MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 We wish to extend a huge "THANK YOU" to the Maslow community members, for being generous enough to share their amazing work and be a constant support for new users.

 :warning:Whoever you buy your kit from, make sure your kit comes with the new shield v1.4 to avoid future problems.
-Do your research, compare and then decide on what’s best for you :) :warning:
+Do your research, compare and then decide on what’s best for you :)

 ```diff
 + We are an authorized third party supplier aswell.
 Maslow cnc is an open source created by Bar Smith and funded/supported by the Maslow community, we are honored to be part of it and to be allowed to be a source for quality and improved kits.